ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/Galil.md

 ### Assigning IP addresses

 The IP address of a Galil can only be established using a serial connection.
 This must be set up.

+As a convention, we use `192.168.1.2XX` where `XX` is the respective number of the galil crate - ie. `192.168.1.201` for the first crate.

 For a Galil DMC 2280, there are no problems
 1) Enter the command IA n1,n2,n3,n4 e.g. IA 192,168,1,201